-We recently boosted moondust, an extremely talented logo designer, to the Platinum level.
+We recently boosted moondust, an extremely talented logo designer, to the Top Level.
 When we did, she informed us that her local design instructor was largely to thank, and that we could thank him right on 99designs.

 Edi Jakabhazi teaches design at West University of Timisoara in Romania, and also competes in 99designs contests using the handle Portare, which he shares with his brother Dan.
 Eventually he realized that he could combine the two aspects of his life, using 99designs to introduce his students to real world aspects of the design profession that are not easily taught in the classroom.
 Turns out, moondust is only one of many students to benefit from his curriculum.